 The Donath-Landsteiner test is a blood test to detect harmful antibodies related to a rare disorder called paroxysmal cold hemoglobinuria.
-The antibodies form and destroy red blood cells when the body is exposed to cold temperatures.
+These antibodies form and destroy red blood cells when the body is exposed to cold temperatures.

 How the Test is Performed